ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

   * Applicability: Blocked, Forged

-  * Reference: the operator providing IP connectivity filtered the response
+  * Reference: Filtered according to policy determined by the operator of the local network

   * Change Controller: IETF